mrixon95/Term4_workbook/Term4_workbook.md

-The JSON string is now located in the file called `new_file.txt`.
-We can exit our python program and the JSON string will still be left in the `new_file.txt` file.
+The JSON object is now located in the file called `new_file.txt`.
+We can exit our python program and the JSON object will still be left in the `new_file.txt` file.

-Our file contains a **JSON string** and looks like this
+Here is a look at our file which contains the **JSON object**

 ```json
 {"name": "Michael",